 A Brief History of the Hearts of Freedom Project

-Minh Nguyen had envisioned a community/university/museum led research effort and titled it the Hearts of Freedom project.
+Minh Nguyen envisioned a community/university/museum led research effort and titled it the Hearts of Freedom project.
 The Federation had developed a website to store information on the immigration of the Vietnamese refugees to Canada and to gather other information from the public.
 They had obtained several supporting letters from different government offices, met with political leaders, and experts at the important museums in Ottawa in hopes of establishing a museum.
 They were seeking a partner who could join in their goal to secure funding for a project to gather the experiences of former refugees and those involved in their settlement in Canada.
 At this initial meeting, the three agreed to continue meeting to pursue the goal of a Canadian museum.

 Shortly after Peter Duschinsky and Mike Molloy attended one of the meetings and joined the project.
-They both were members of the Canadian Immigration Historical Society and came with on the ground experience of the exodus of refugees.
-Peter is a retired immigration foreign service officer and Immigration Canada’s former director of international liaison.
+They both were members of the Canadian Immigration Historical Society and came with on-the-ground experience of the exodus of refugees.
+Peter is a retired immigration foreign service officer and Immigration Canada’s former director of International Liaison.
 Mike Molloy was senior coordinator of the Indochinese Refugee Task Force from 1979 to 1980.
-The scope was broadened to include the Cambodian and Laotian communities who were part of the refugee movement coming from the former Indochina during the 70’s and 80’s.
+The scope was broadened to include the Cambodian and Laotian communities who were part of the refugee movement coming from the former Indochina during the 70s and 80s.
 It was also decided to shift the focus to interviewing former refugees and those involved in their settlement to ensure that their experiences will be preserved for generations to come and become part of Canada’s historical narrative.